Shesh6/Stanford-CS231n/readme.md

 Assignments completed for Stanford's CS231n course (Convolutional Neural Networks for Visual Recognition).
-All work is done inside the notebooks for ease of presentation.
+Only edited files included.
+Refer to https://cs231n.github.io/ for any other code.